fpvandoorn/Dagstuhl-tables/README.md

 Legend: we use lowercase `a`-`e` to justify lower bounds and upper case `A`-`E` to justify upper bounds, which are explained below.
 No explanation is given when `n <= k` or `k = 2` or the value can be derived from the inequalities `T(n+1,k) >= T(n,k) >= T(n,k+1)`.

-## The Table Assignment Assignment

-What is the minimum number of meals so that each of the `n` conference participants can share at least one meal with every other participant when eating at tables of at most `t` persons?
-We call this number `T(n,k)`

 ## Properties